Unitarity Constraints on non-minimal Universal Extra Dimensional Model: Results

 \section{Results}

-\subsection{$n, n \rightarrow n, n$ processes :}
+\subsection{$n, n \rightarrow n, n$ processes}

-In this section, we will discuss the variations of $a_{0}$ for different processes as function of square of centre of mass energy $s$ for a fixed value of BLT parameter $r_{\phi}$ and vice versa.
+In this section, we will discuss the variations of $a_{0}$ for different processes as function of $s$ for a fixed value of BLT parameter $r_{\phi}$ and vice versa.
 Since we are dealing only with $n, n \rightarrow n, n$ processes, the variation of $a_{0}$ will be analyzed for specific KK-modes ($n=1-4$).
+In this single channel scattering analysis, we restrict ourselves to the KK-number up to 4.
+It would be clear in the later part of this section that to obtain suitable channels for the coupled channel analysis it is sufficient to study the single channel analysis with KK-mode up to 4.

 In the Fig.~\ref{figa0}, the variation of $a_{0}$ for these six processes $h^{n}h^{n} \rightarrow h^{n}h^{n}$, $A^{n}A^{n} \rightarrow A^{n}A^{n}$, $H^{n+}H^{n-} \rightarrow H^{n+}H^{n-}$, $h^{n}A^{n} \rightarrow h^{n}A^{n}$, $H^{n\pm}A^{n} \rightarrow H^{n\pm}A^{n}$, $H^{n\pm}h^{n} \rightarrow H^{n\pm}h^{n}$ have been presented.
 As the BLKT parameter $r_{\phi}$ is a dimensionful parameter, we will use scaled BLKT parameter $R_{\phi}\equiv r_{\phi}/R$ while presenting our results.
 There are two horizontal axes for each plot, lower one corresponds to $sR^{2}$ and the other corresponds to $R_{\phi}$.
 The vertical axis gives the values of $a_{0}$ for different values of $s$ and $R_{\phi}$.
 Here we have taken $R^{-1}$ as 1500 GeV.
 From these figures, we can see, for $n=1$ the $|{\rm Re}~a_{0}|$ is much less than half with the variation of $s$ even at very large value of $R_{\phi}$.
 These figures also reflects the fact that $|{\rm Re}~a_{0}|$ is almost independent of $s$ for $n=1$.
 There is no unitarity violation for these processes for $n=1$.